maltezfaria/DataFlowTasks.jl/docs/src/profiling.md

 dependencies and the parallel execution traces of the `DataFlowTask`s, as illustrated next.

+!!! warning
+    When using `@log`, you typically want the block of code being benchmarked to wait for the completion of its `DataFlowTask`s before returning (otherwise the `LoggerInfo` object that is returned may lack information regarding the `DataFlowTask`s that have not been completed).
+In the example above, that was achieved through the use of `fetch` in the last line of the `work` function.

 ## DAG visualization

 In order to better understand what this example does, and check that *data